nagilum/varcache/README.md

 ## recordHits

 Enables, or disables, recording of hits in the cache.
-Default this is set to false.
+Default for this is set to false.

 Simple call: